smansu4/snake-game/README.md

 Additional features (not in the tutorial) have been added:

+- Restart feature allowing users to replay without exiting game window
-- Support for color-blind friendly color palette (toggleable in game)
+- Support for color-blind friendly color palette
 - Pause feature allowing players to stop game without losing progress
 - Multiplayer option for competitive players
 - Main menu screen with game options